zamrokk/marketpulse/docs/src/frontend.md

    npm i -D typechain @typechain/ethers-v6
    ```

-1. Change your **./app/package.json** file to add this script below.
-It copied the output address of the last deployed contract into your source files and call typechain to generate types from your abi file
+1. Change your **./package.json** frontend **app** file to add this script below.
+It copied the output address of the last deployed contract into your source files and call typechain to generate types from your abi file from Hardhat folders

    ```json
     "postinstall": "cp ../ignition/deployments/chain-128123/deployed_addresses.json ./src  &&  typechain --target=ethers-v6 --out-dir=./src/typechain-types --show-stack-traces ../artifacts/contracts/Polymarkteth.sol/Polymarkteth.json",
    ```

 1. Run **npm i** to call the postinstall script automatically.
-You should see new files on your **./app/src** folder
+You should see new files and folder on your **./src** frontend **app** folder

 1. Create an utility file to manage Viem errors.
 Better to have nicer error display than technical and not helpful ones